promagne/cocktail-menu/recipes/StJohn Frizzell.md

 - **1 oz** Pineapple juice
 - **2 oz** London Dry Gin(preferably Old Raj 110)

-## Garnish:
-Pineapple Fronds

 ## Instructions:
-Combine the cardamom pods and simple syrup in a cocktail shaker and muddle fragment.
-Add the gin, pineapple fronds, juice, and lime juice.
-Add ice and shake until chilled, about 10 seconds.
-Fine strain ("fire-mesh strainer," page 51) into a tiki mug filled with ice.
-Top with tonic water and stir gently to combine.
-Garnish with pineapple fronds.
+1. Combine the cardamom pods and simple syrup in a cocktail shaker and muddle fragment.
+2. Add the gin, pineapple fronds, juice, and lime juice.
+3. Add ice and shake until chilled, about 10 seconds.
+4. Fine strain into a tiki mug filled with ice.
+5. Top with tonic water and stir gently to combine.
+6. Garnish with pineapple fronds.